Vehicle finance commission complaints – information for customers

 Customers in Northern Ireland are treated in exactly the same way as customers in England, Scotland and Wales, which means the announcement does apply to them.

-No. There is a different regulator with different regulations in Ireland and that means customers in Ireland are not impacted by this announcement.
+No. There’s a different regulator with different regulations in Ireland and that means they’re not impacted by this announcement.

 At this stage, we can’t comment on any potential compensation customers may be entitled to.
 What we do know is on 11 January 2024, the FCA announced that they’re going to undertake work in the motor finance market.